nidzo732/NetWork/Documentation/source/InnerWorkings.rst

 Waiting
 =======
-The :py:meth:`NWEvent.wait` method looks the same on both the master and the worker, it simply runs wait method of the apropriate event in :py:data`NetWork.event.events` dictionary.
+The :py:meth:`NWEvent.wait` method looks the same on both the master and the worker, it simply runs wait method of the apropriate event in :py:data:`NetWork.event.events` dictionary.

 Set
 ===
 Set is different depending on whether it's run on master or the worker.
-On the master it passes set event mesage allong with the ID through the :py:data:`commqueue`, on the worker it connects to the listener on the master and send it the message.
+On the master it passes set event mesage allong with the ID to the dispatcher, on the worker it connects to the listener on the master and

-In both cases the dispatcher receives the message through the :py:data:`commqueue`, it sends set event message to all workers and sets the local event on the  master.
+In both cases the dispatcher receives the request and sends set event message to all workers and sets the local event on the  master.

 Locks
 -----
 Registration
 ============
-On creation a register lock command is put on the :py:data:`commqueue` and the handler sends a register lock message to all workers.
-On the master a new instance of :py:class:`NetWork.lock.MasterLockHandler` is added to :py:class`NetWork.lock.lockHandlers` dictionary.
+On creation a register lock command is sent to the dispatcher and the handler sends a register lock message to all workers.
+On the master a new instance of :py:class:`NetWork.lock.MasterLockHandler` is added to :py:class:`NetWork.lock.lockHandlers` dictionary.
 On the master and the workers, a new instance of :py:class:`multiprocessing.Lock` is added :py:data:`NetWork.lock.locks` dictionary, after that it's acquired.